 Also, there is a type of slope soaring that has become very popular these days called 'Combat' slope flying.
 The goal of this kind of flying is to essentially knock others out-of-the-air.
 You get 'points' for hits, but the goal is to knock 'em down as many times as you can in an afternoon.
 There are companies that are now producing sailplanes specifically for this purpose as well.
 Click here to read all about Combat planes.

-Here's a list of slope sailplanes available on the Internet: (sorry if the links expire...
-I can't keep up with them)
+Here's a partial list of slope sailplanes that I know about: (sorry if the links expire or change...
+I can't keep up with it!)